0x-Avant-Garde/hardhat-diamond-ccip/packages/hardhat/README.md

 An open-source boilerplate for how to use CCIP integrations with [ERC-2535 DIamond Pattern](https://eips.ethereum.org/EIPS/eip-2535) built with [Scaffod-Eth 2](https://scaffoldeth.io) and [hardhat-deploy](https://github.com/wighawag/hardhat-deploy).

+### _**This code is unaudited and for proof of concept purposes only.
+Do not use this code directly in production.
+This code does not account for the same NFT being minted on multiple chains which is outside the scope of this boilerplate, and ensuring that is a complex task you will need to implement on your own.**_

 ## Requirements

 Before you begin, you need to install the following tools: